fdescollonges/SmartLampLabs/Lab5_SmartLampAssistant.md

 2. The initial on/off status of the lamp stored in the Conversation context is not necessarily aligned with the initial physical state, so you may have to enter the first command twice to align them.
 Since the Streetlight flow receives updated status from the lamp, you could enhance the flow by storing the status in the global context (using e.g. a switch node) and using it to align context prior to calling the Conversation.

 ### H. Evolve the Conversation by adding more understanding
 1. You may have noticed that asking the LampBot to act on a ‘Lamp’ does not work.
 It currently only understands the term ‘Light’ because the sample was designed to control functions in a car.
-We will now complement the Conversation to add more understanding of urban fixtures.
+We will now complement the conversation to add more understanding of urban fixtures.
-2. Switch back to your IBM Cloud Services, locate the Conversation Service and launch the Conversation Tool.
+2. Switch back to your IBM Cloud Services, locate the Watson Assistant Service and launch the Watson Assistant tool Tool.
 Edit the Car Dashboard sample.
 3. Once there, select the Entities tab.
 An entity definition includes a set of entity values that can be used to trigger different responses.
 Each entity value can have multiple synonyms, which define different ways that the same value might be specified in user input.
 There will be an @appliance entry, with a lights instance, that we will adjust so that it also understands lamp.
  ![](images_Lab5/markdown-img-paste-20180610195228189.png)
 4. Click on `@appliance` and then click on `lights`.
 Click in the `Add synonyms` field and type `lamp`.
 Hit the return key to enter the value. ![](images_Lab5/markdown-img-paste-20180610195305296.png).
 You may want to add other synonyms such as `street lamp` ,`street light`, `lamp pole`